HARPgroup/WUDR/plots/Coefficient1/timeseries/readme.txt

-Plots rae generated from Time series Small Farmers script in Small_farmers_coeff folder.
+Plots are generated from Time series Small Farmers script in Small_farmers_coeff folder.

 Avg_ Coeff folder contains the plots for unreported withdrawals obtained by multiplying the average coefficent of census years to DEQ reported irrigtaion withdrawals from 2002-2017